biscuit-js/biscuit-store/packages/biscuit-store/CONTRIBUTING.md

 ### Development
 Before you start writing code and making a pull-request, review the [issue tracker](https://github.com/Biscuit-javascript/biscuit-store/issues), perhaps your solution has already been implemented.
 It is also a good practice to first suggest an idea and then start writing code.

-To start development, you will need to clone the repository:
+To start development, you will need to clone the store:
 ```
 git clone https://github.com/Biscuit-javascript/biscuit-store.git
 ```